-After building a good relationship with them, you can increase send emails weekly.
-And, if you have multiple offers or great content, you can send emails twice or thrice a week.
+After building a good relationship with them you can increase the number of emails.
+And, if you have multiple offers or great content to share you can send emails twice or thrice a week.

 As more than 50% of email campaigns are opened on mobile, thus, not having a mobile-optimized email can disgruntle your recipients and increase the likelihood of them unsubscribing.
 Here are a few tips for making your emails mobile-friendly:

 Don’t use tiny fonts, as it can deter readers from engaging with your emails.
 Keep the header to 22-28 pixels.
 The font of the body text should be kept between 14-18 pixels with a line alignment of 1.4 or 1.5.